AngryDogs/tallink-test/frontend/README.md

-This is the frontend part of the tallink test work.
+# This is the frontend part of the tallink test work.

-To start frontend server you are required to have node js installed to your computer.
+To start frontend server you are required to have nodejs installed in your computer.

-First you have to download the modules.
-To do that open your terminal and move to frontend directory.
+To start frontend server.

-1) Insert to terminal npm install or yarn install.
+1) Go to frontend folder in your terminal <br/>
-2) yarn start or npm start.
+2) Install modules - yarn install or npm install <br />
-3) Server should be running now on port 3000
+3) Start frontend server by writing to terminal - npm start or yarn start <br />

+<h3> Testing </h3>

 For testing you are required to have jasmine.
 To install jasmine you must write to terminal npm install jasmine -g.
 Then cd to frontend test folder and write jasmine [testname].

+<h4> NB!!!
+You must add your own browser support to test files. </h4>